OpenGamma/Strata/examples/README.md

 Strata-Examples
 ---------------
-This directory contains the `strata-examples` project.
+This directory contains the `strata-examples` module.

 ### Overview

-This project provides example code for the Strata repository.
+This module provides example code for the Strata repository.
 This is useful for understanding what the project does and for demonstrations.

 ### Source code

-This project is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+This module is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 Commercial support is [available](http://www.opengamma.com/) from the authors.